bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 **Notes:**

 1. The `schedule` method also passes the component’s rendered DOM nodes as the first argument of its callback.
 This is mainly helpful when using the `schedule` method in helper functions outside of component bodies.
-The benefit of using yield results is that it allows us to visualize the rendering and accessing of rendered values in a linear fashion directly within the component.
+The benefit of using yield results as opposed to the `schedule` argument is that using yield results allows us to visualize the rendering and accessing of rendered values in a linear fashion directly within the component.

 ## Intermission

 At this point, we’ve implemented most of the logic for synchronous components in Crank.
-This is actually enough to write full-fledged applications; for example, we can implement [a full TodoMVC app](#TKTKTK) just with the module we’ve written so far.
+This is actually enough to write full-fledged applications.

 Nevertheless, we will inevitably start to wonder: if we can use sync generator functions to write components, why can’t we use async functions and async generator functions to define components as well?
 The next steps will implement async components using these function syntaxes.

 If you were already familiar with iterators, iterables and generators, you probably would not have had too much difficulty understanding the code and techniques we’ve seen so far.
-However, because we are now diving into concurrent code which makes heavy use of promises, things are about to get way more difficult.
-This is a natural place to take a break, or to review the code we’ve written so far before continuing.
+However, because we are now diving into concurrent code which makes heavy use of promises, things are about to get a little more difficult.
+This is a natural place to take a break, or to [review the code]() we’ve written so far before continuing.

 ## Step 11: Async Function Components